Rafee-M/TheStolen/README.md

 - Prepare a combat system
 - Design levels which would be set in: swamps, caves, etc
 - Build a minimalistic GUI with dark mode and font size customisation for better accessibility

+## Choice Implementation:
+- A choice tree will be constructed for visualising the connection between choices and outcomes
+- Each major choice will be divided into separate classes.
+Example: first 3 major choices will be in Choice1 class and they will give connect to respective choices in Choice2 class